abeidahmed/tic-tac-toe/README.md

 - Enter any number from 1 to 9.
 - Player turns are switched between you and your friend until and unless the game finishes.
 - The game finishes when either you or your friend wins, or results in a draw.
+- A player wins if the mark (x or o) is horizontally, vertically or diagonally aligned.
 - That is it.
 Enjoy playing.

 ## Built with